10high/FilemakerPlaceholderSearch/README.md

 6. App sends entered string to Filemaker (using fmRESTor library action "setGlobalField")
 7. App waits 0.5 seconds (setTimeout).
 This is included to allow Filemaker to perform calculations.
 There is currently no way around this, and the delay has been included on request.
 8. Based on the length of an array of extracted placeholders, the App sends the fmRESTor library action "runScript" with the argument "First", "Second" etc. up to maximum "Sixth".
-9. Like there are six placeholder value fields in this Web App, so there are in the server-based Filemaker App.
+9. Like there are six placeholder value fields in this Web App, so there are six in the server-based Filemaker App.
 10. Each time the script is sent, Filemaker performs some internal actions and returns a response with all the data for that search value field.
 All the responses are stored together in an array.
 11. For each response, this Web App displays the Placeholder name in the placeholder search value field as taken from that response.
 12. The user clicks on the spyglass associated with a placeholder search value.
 The PlaceholderSearch component passes the placeholder number back up to App.js
-13. This Web App updates the state data in App.js for that search value field.
+13. This Web App updates the relevant state data in App.js for that search value field.
 14. The data is passed from App.js to the components as props.
 15. The components handle which data they display (passed in as props), based on the selected options.